-Secretary of State Alison Lundergan Grimes is Kentucky's 76th Secretary of State and youngest female Secretary of State in the nation.
+Secretary of State Alison Lundergan Grimes is Kentucky's 76th Secretary of State and youngest Secretary of State in the country.

 Secretary Grimes has never backed away from a challenge because of her deep conviction for standing up for what is right.
 Her lifelong passion is to give a voice to the voiceless.
 She learned the value of public service at an early age by helping to take people to the polls on election day and by volunteering with her family, including distributing Thanksgiving dinners to the homeless.